 Vehicle Service Contract

-This is correct term for an extended car warranty.
+This is the correct term for an extended car warranty.
 It’s a contract between you and an administrator to pay or help pay for repairs to your vehicle.
 The manufacturer of your vehicle has no part in this contract.

 This is a promise of performance provided by the manufacturer of a vehicle.
 While the vehicle is under the warranty, specifics parts covered in the warranty are repaired by the manufacturer at no cost.